KnairdA/InputXSLT/README.md

 ## Why?!

 Contrary to popular opinion I actually like XSLT as a content transformation language and have built - amongst other things - my personal website on top of it.
-While I used the XSLT based [Symphony CMS](http://www.getsymphony.com/)  for that particular endeavour, the intention behind the experiment contained within this repository is to develop something like a static content management system based on XSLT.
+While I used the XSLT based [Symphony CMS](http://www.getsymphony.com/)  for that particular endeavour, the intention behind the experiment contained within this repository is to develop XSLT extensions enabling the development of static site generators using XSLT as both a template and application language.

 ## Current features: